abapGit/docs.abapgit.org/src/user-guide/reference/exits.md

 ### HTTP_CLIENT

-Can be used for setting login tickets eg. in connection with abapGitServer connections between SAP systems ([Example](https://gist.github.com/larshp/71609852a79aa1e877f8c4020d18feac)).
+Can be used for setting logon tickets eg. in connection with abapGitServer connections between SAP systems ([Example](https://gist.github.com/larshp/71609852a79aa1e877f8c4020d18feac)).

 ### ON_EVENT